nerdmagic/zstat/README.md

 The `zstat` collectd plugin is at `collectd/collectd-zstat.pl`, and an example config file is in `collectd/plugins.d`.
 This is in service and working as of July 2018, using collectd version 5.5.0.

 ### Daemon

-AFAIK the daemon version here hasn't been run or tested since converting to collectd in 2015.

 The SMF service name is `svc:/system/zstat:default` and the self-documenting config file is `zstat.conf`.